khoodehui/tp/docs/UserGuide.md

 * A reminder will be shown in the reminder panel of the sidebar at the date and time you specified.

-* Momentum will remove the reminder in the project/task after it is shown in the sidebar.
+* Momentum will remove the reminder in the item after it is shown in the sidebar.

-* If you missed a reminder, it will be greyed out in the project/task.
+* If you missed a reminder, it will be greyed out in the item.

 * You can refer to [Walkthrough of Creating a Project](#walkthrough-of-creating-a-project) for more details on how you can add a reminder.